phpmike/MvBlogBundle/README.md

     },
 ```

-2)  Add to your appKernel.php
+2)  Add to your AppKernel.php

 ```
 new Mv\BlogBundle\MvBlogBundle(),